velodrome-finance/slipstream/SPECIFICATION.md

 ### Gauges

-The concentrated liquidity pools that are created will be incentivizable like any other pool on Velodrome.
+The concentrated liquidity pools that are created will be incentivizable like any other pool in the Velodrome ecosystem.
 Gauge rewards are distributed over time and only in the active tick.
 Distributing over time is similar to V2 and encourages persistent liquidity.
 Incentivizing only the active tick means we maximize capital efficiency by only rewarding useful liquidity.